How to become a project manager with no experience

 Think about the last project you worked on.
 Maybe you were working as part of a team — perhaps you were even the team leader.
 Or, maybe you handled everything independently.
 Whether it was a school project, a work project, or a home DIY project, you likely came up with a set of steps designed to achieve your predefined result.
-You may have had to troubleshoot issues and communicate roadblocks with other stakeholders, like an instructor, colleague, or family member.
+Along the way, you probably had to troubleshoot issues and communicate progress with others, like a supervisor, colleague, or family member.

-During that time, you were effectively practicing project management.
+During that time, you were practicing project management.
 The Project Management Institute (PMI) defines a project as a “series of structured tasks, activities, and deliverables that are carefully executed to achieve a desired outcome.”
-So, even if you don’t have professional experience as a project manager, you probably have plenty of practical experience.
+So, even if you haven’t formally held a project management position, you‘ve already gained valuable hands-on experience that applies directly to the role.

 Project management is the process of planning, organizing, and managing resources to ensure the successful completion of a particular project.
 A project is defined as a combination of set goals and objectives to be met within a specific time period.